 Frequently ranked as one of the best cities to live in the US, Durham also attracts millions of visitors every year, partly due to its great nightlife and culture.
 The craft beer scene is a staple of that culture and has evolved alongside the city.
-Durham is home to many fantastic breweries that take pride in their process and serve their customers with the freshly brewed goodness of craft beer.
+Durham is home to many fantastic breweries that take pride in their process and serve their customers the freshly brewed goodness of craft beer.
 If you ever find yourself in Durham wanting a great time, hit these 7 breweries to get a buzz.

 Once a tobacco manufacturing hub, Durham is now known as the city of medicine due to its renowned medical facilities and research.
 Western scientific medicine is, however, not the only medicine Durham has to offer.
 Good craft beer is healing to the senses and soul and thankfully, Durham has some fantastic options for you to indulge in that particular medicine.
 Here is a list of the best breweries in Durham for you to get your dose.